eloj/radix-sorting/README.md

 original input buffer or the auxillary buffer, depending on whether you sorted an even or odd number of columns.
 I prefer to have the sort function return the pointer to the result, rather than add a copy step.

+### Histogram memory

+Pre-calulating the histograms for multiple radixes at one time is not strictly necessary since the counts aren't affected by the sorting, Memory can be saved by calculating only the histogram(s) you need for the next pass or two.

+In the simplest case this results in one extra pass through the data per radix, minus one, but you could try and put the counting inside the sort loop _prior_ to the one where you need the prefix sums, and ping-pong two histogram buffers.

 ### Prefetching